ansible-middleware/amq/docs/base_deployment.md

 You will notice many changes were done to apply the update, and at the end of the play the service was restarted;
-that is not always the case, because activemq polls its configuration and will automatically reload, without restarting, if some of those changes is done to its configuration.
+that is not always the case, because activemq polls its configuration and will automatically reload, without restarting, if some of those changes are applied to its configuration.
 Let's try that in the next paragraph.

 ## Queues and topics